Table of Contents

 Gnomes are usually portrayed as wearing a pointed red cap and are never seen outdoors without one.
 According to folklore, a gnome baby is given his first cap when he is born.
 The caps are usually made of felt made from wool that is dyed with plant material.
 The cap is a form of protection from falling sticks.
 They are also used as storage places, much as we use pockets.

-It is said that gnomes rarely have time for humans, whom they see as wasteful destroyers of the environment.
+Gnomes rarely have time for humans, whom they see as wasteful destroyers of the environment.
 However, they have on occasion been said to help humans that they feel are particularly hardworking or worthy.

 Gnomes have long been considered as good luck symbols.
 Because they are custodians of the earth and all its riches, they are said to provide protection over buried treasure, crops, and livestock.
 Farmers would often hide a gnome statue in a barn or corner of the vegetable garden to protect what grew there.